-That is, the divergence of $A$ satisfies the equation of a rank $s-1$ symmetric traceless field.
-By induction each divergence has to fulfil the equation $E_i$ of the appropriate rank and finally:
+That is, the $1$-divergence of $A$ satisfies the equation of a rank $s-1$ symmetric traceless field.
+By induction each divergence has to fulfill the equation $E_i$ of its rank and finally

-Therefore, the behaviour of the divergences of $A$ is completely determined by eq.~\eqref{EqPrinc}.
-That is, if none of the pre-factor $(1+a_i)$, $1\leqslant i\leqslant s$, vanish.
-Similarly to \ref{SubSecGI} for $d=4$ the pre-factor $(1+a_1)$ vanishes.
-This is the confirmation of the gauge freedom shown before for which:
+Therefore, the behaviour of the divergences of $A$ is determined by Eq.~\eqref{EqPrinc}.
+That is, if none of the pre-factor $(1+a_i)$ vanish.
+Identically to Sec.~\ref{SubSecGI} for $d=4$ the prefactor $(1+a_1)$ vanishes.
+This is the confirmation of the gauge freedom up to a scalar shown before for which

-is left free by eq.~\eqref{EqPrinc}.
-That is, up to a scalar degree of freedom.
-Notice that this should not come as a surprise.
-Indeed, if one sets $b_s = -a_s/(d+2s-4)$, to make obvious the symmetric traceless gradient in eq.~\eqref{EqPrinc}, as in eq.~\eqref{EqPrincSTG}, then the recurrence relations in eq.~\eqref{eq:Rec} become those of eq.~\eqref{eq:RecSTG}.
+is left free by Eq.~\eqref{EqPrinc}.
+This should not come as a surprise as if one sets $b_s = -a_s/(d+2s-4)$, to make obvious the symmetric traceless gradient in Eq.~\eqref{EqPrinc}, then the recurrence relations in Eq.~\eqref{eq:Rec} become those of Eq.~\eqref{eq:RecSTG}.

-To conclude, for $d=4$, we have shown that the $s$-fold divergence $\phi$ is left free by eq.~\eqref{EqPrinc} if $d=4$.
-In this context, enforcing $E_0(\phi) = (\square -\frac{1}{6}R)\phi = 0$ as a gauge fixing equation:

-This gauge fixing equation appears legitimate with respect to conformal invariance as on the one hand the solutions of eq.~\eqref{EqPrinc} which fulfil eq.~\eqref{EQFG} are left invariant by conformal transformations (see hereafter), and on the other hand in arbitrary dimensions $d\neq 4$ the corresponding equation is always satisfied by the solutions of eq.~\eqref{EqPrinc}, cf. eq.~\eqref{ID.Div2}.
-For $d=4$ this discrepancy is rectified by enforcing eq.~\eqref{EQFG} as a gauge fixing equation.
+To conclude, we have shown that the $s$-fold divergence $\phi$ is unconstrained by Eq.~\eqref{EqPrinc} if $d=4$.
+In this context, enforcing $E_0(\phi) = (\square -\frac{1}{6}R)\phi = 0$ as a gauge fixing equation seems justified in terms of conformal invariance.
+This is because, firstly, solutions to Eq.~\eqref{EqPrinc} that also satisfy Eq.~\eqref{EQFG} are left invariant under conformal transformations (as we will demonstrate), and secondly, in arbitrary dimensions where $d \neq 4$, the associated equation is inherently satisfied by the solutions of Eq.~\eqref{EqPrinc}.
+When $d=4$, this discrepancy is resolved by applying the gauge fixing equation.